phangs/insomnia-plugin-autoseries/README.md

 # To do:
 * Feature to reset the series when the number is too high.
 Only way to reset now is by clearing the local storage under DevTools (This is insomnia's problem right now)
-* Prevent Insomnia to trigger generation of new series every time the mouse hovers on the template tag
+* Prevent Insomnia to trigger generation of new series every time the mouse hovers on the template tag -- As mentioned by the Insomnia developer, this is the default behavior of Insomnia so no way for now to prevent this